isomerpages/moe-wellingtonpri/_cca/Wushu.md

 Our school team members are given the opportunity to represent our school in the National Wushu competitions where they hone their skills in a competitive setting.
 They also perform during festive events such as the Lunar New Year and Mid-Autumn festival.

-Click the link below to watch the WUSHU CCA promotional video: https://drive.google.com/file/d/1qAk8uNO7RAsVoxjBoSFovqEKqyMWwtPW/view?usp=drive_link
+Click [here](https://drive.google.com/file/d/1qAk8uNO7RAsVoxjBoSFovqEKqyMWwtPW/view?usp=drive_link) to watch the WUSHU CCA promotional video